Jeiwan/uniswapv3-book/content/docs/milestone_4/multi-pool-swaps.md

     );
 ```

-This piece is identical to what we had before but this time we're calling `getPool` to find pool address. `getPool` is
+This piece is identical to what we had before but this time we're calling `getPool` to find the pool. `getPool` is
 a function that sorts tokens and calls `PoolAddress.computeAddress`:

 ```solidity